MinKyawNyunt/code-challenge/src/problem3/readme.md

 ---

-## 5. getPriority calling multiple time
+## 5. getPriority function calling multiple time
 **Problem:**
 In the original code, the getPriority function was called multiple times for each balance.
 Once during filtering and again during sorting.
 This is inefficient, especially if the list is large, as it repeats the same calculation.